Channel-Cognition/core-recommender/README.md

 # Local dev
 ## Local dev setup
 TODO: We may need exactly Python 3.10
-Install postgres and make a new database:
+Install postgres, then make the database:

 ```console
 createdb -U postgres sadev
 ```

 Make a new user: